ophal/core/INSTALL.md

   }
   ```

-  Or run the following SQL queries:
+  Or run the following SQL queries (valid for SQLite and PostgreSQL):

   ```SQL
   INSERT INTO role_permission VALUES('anonymous', 'access content', 'user');